broccolism/broccolism/README.md

 - I’m currently working on **developing shopping mall and mobile app using recommender system**.

-- I’m currently learning - **Recommender systems, Data Mining**, React, Flutter, Javascript.
+- I’m currently learning - **Recommender systems**, React, Flutter, Javascript.

 - 💬 Ask me about everything.
 I would appreciate it.